-Prior to Quaternary glaciations, a 10Be production profile would have existed in the upper metres of the Earth's surface.
-The maximum concentration (N{max}) at the surface of this pre-Quaternary profile was dependent on the erosion rate for the site.
-For lower elevation sites, this scenario would have been more complicated due to possible deposition of alluvium.
+Prior to Quaternary glaciations, a 10Be production profile would have existed in the upper meters of the Earth's surface.
+The maximum concentration (N{max}) at the surface of this pre-Quaternary profile was dependant on the erosion rate for the site.
+In lower elevation site, this scenario was more complicated due to possible deposition of alluvium.
 Quaternary glaciations cause a decrease in this concentration by decay from burial and/or erosion into the top of the pre-Quaternary 10Be profile.
 In any sample, the inherited (pre-Quaternary remnant) TCN concentration is the measured concentration (N{meas}) minus the concentration produced during post-glacial exposure (N{post}).
 The inherited concentration in a sample is a function of the depth of erosion into the pre-Quaternary production profile.
 The eroded regolith thickness can be estimated by assuming a pre-Quaternary TCN concentration that once existed at the top of the bedrock surface of the production profile (Fig. 4.6a):